mattgraham/dotfiles/README.md

 ### Private Aliases etc.

-My private aliases are submoduled (as a gist) in via ```~/bin/dotfiles/bash/private/private``` the file is checked and added if it exists.
+My private aliases are submoduled (as a gist) in via the ```~/bin/dotfiles/bash/private/``` folder.
+The bashrc file checks to see if it exists and then adds all files.

+Adding Gist:

+    git submodule add -f <gist url> bash/private

+Additional files or even private repo can be closed to this folder and will not be added to the public repo.

+Thanks it.
 You should be good to go.